 Let me digress a bit to task your forum on the current debates in Nigeria.
 Contrary to the unfounded misrepresentation of the concept of VISION 2010, I wish to affirm that it was conceived from the experience of the early Economic Summits held in Abuja.
 VISION 2010 is designed to provide a road-map.
 In the words of General Abacha, "it is a sort of strategic insight into the direction in which the nation needs to move as well as a proper focus on the formation of programmes and policies which should lead us to the realization of the future of the dreams of a prosperous and stable nation."

-membership was drawn from every stratum of our society and economy.
-In
+drawn from every stratum of our society and economy.
+In inaugurating

-inaugurating the Committee, the Head of State, General Sani Abacha,
+the Committee, the Head of State, General Sani Abacha, urged all

-envision for ourselves and for future generations, a country which is
+and for future generations, a country which is not only fully

-only fully developed economically but is equally concerned with the
+developed economically but is equally concerned with the social,

 political, and other aspects of human development."